ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="package-structure-extensions-toolbox-categories-name" name="package-structure-extensions-toolbox-categories-name"></a>
 **name `localizable string`**

-The name of the category that is displayed on top of it in the PiWeb Designer.
+The name of the category that is displayed on top of it in PiWeb Designer.

 <a id="package-structure-extensions-toolbox-categories-priority" name="package-structure-extensions-toolbox-categories-priority"></a>
 **priority `number`**

 The priority determines where the category is placed relative to the existing categories.

-<a id="markdown-toolbox-items" name="toolbox-items"></a>
+<a id="markdown-toolbox-elements" name="toolbox-elements"></a>
-##### Toolbox Items
+##### Toolbox Elements

 <a id="package-structure-extensions-toolbox-items-name" name="package-structure-extensions-toolbox-items-name"></a>
 **name `localizable string`**

-Sets the display name of the item in the PiWeb Designer toolbox.
+Sets the display name of the element in the PiWeb Designer toolbox.

 <a id="package-structure-extensions-toolbox-items-description" name="package-structure-extensions-toolbox-items-description"></a>
 **description `localizable string`**

-Sets the description of the item in the PiWeb Designer toolbox, which is visible when the user hovers over the entry.
+Sets the description of the element in the PiWeb Designer toolbox, which is visible when the user hovers over the entry.

 <a id="package-structure-extensions-toolbox-items-icon" name="package-structure-extensions-toolbox-items-icon"></a>
 **icon `string`**

-Sets the icon of the item in the PiWeb Designer toolbox.
-Please read the chapter [icon](#package-structure-extensions-icon) for further information.
+Sets the icon of the element in the PiWeb Designer toolbox.
+Please read the chapter ['icon'](#package-structure-extensions-icon) for further information.

 <a id="package-structure-extensions-toolbox-items-category" name="package-structure-extensions-toolbox-items-category"></a>
 **category `string`**

-Sets the category under which the item appears in the PiWeb Designer toolbox.
+Sets the category under which the element appears in the PiWeb Designer toolbox.
 The value must appear as dictionary key in the [`categories`](#package-structure-extensions-toolbox-categories) dictionary or be equal to one of the built in category keys of PiWeb:

 | Key                          | English Name        | German Name              |
 |------------------------------|---------------------|--------------------------|